Institute of Practitioners in Advertising: Organisation

-The IPA is governed by a council of elected members, a third of whom are up for re-election each year.
-Its president, who serves a two-year term, is currently (from March 2021) Julian Douglas, international CEO and vice chairman of VCCP (part of Chime), who succeeded Publicis Sapient's Nigel Vaz.
+The IPA is governed by a council of 42 elected members, a third of whom are up for re-election each year, and six ex officio members (the two most recent IPA Past Presidents, plus the IPA Chairs of the 44 Club, England & Wales, Northern Ireland and Scotland).
 Day-to-day, the IPA is led by its director-general, Paul Bainsfair, who succeeded Hamish Pringle in 2011.

+Its president, who serves a two-year term, is currently (from March 2025) Karen Martin, CEO of BBH, who succeeded Group M's Josh Krichefski.
+On becoming IPA President, Martin launched an agenda to revitalise UK advertising, and celebrate the value creativity brings to business success, the economy and British culture.